mushorg/conpot/docs/source/usage/usage.rst

     2013-04-12 16:09:27,143 Modbus traffic from 127.0.0.1: {'request_pdu': '0100010008', 'function_code': 1, 'slave_id': 1, 'response_pdu': '0101ff'} (b763654f-c9d8-45ae-b35a-824dfc220911)
     2013-04-12 16:09:27,144 Client disconnected. (b763654f-c9d8-45ae-b35a-824dfc220911)

+If you try to run Conpot with the sudo command: box$ sudo conpot and you get an error saying command not found, and you CAN run conpot without sudo, but you get permission denied notices then use this command: box$ sudo -E env "PATH=$PATH" conpot --template <template name>